SebastienDeriaz/Syndesi/Notes.md

 Raw data over TCP/IP Because the "make this at time T" option requires more arguments than what Modbus TCP can offer

+The byte order through network is always big endian (RFC1700)

 ## Frames specifications